kuzudb/kuzu-docs/src/content/docs/cypher/copy.md

 ---
 title: Copy
-sidebar_position: 12
 ---

-`COPY` statement moves data between external files and database internal.
+`COPY` is a statement, as opposed to a query clause.
+It is used to move data between external files and Kùzu tables, i.e., it is essentially used for data import and export.

-## Copy From
+## COPY FROM
 `COPY FROM` imports data from external files into tables. `COPY FROM` can only be used when the tables are empty and in initial state.

 Kùzu supports `COPY FROM` different file formats.
 Details can be found at